-Can I Still File A Claim Without a Police Report?
+Can I File A Claim in Fort Worth Without a Police Report?

 You may still be able to file a claim even without a police report.
 However, sometimes insurance companies require a police report, and you may be prohibited from filing a claim if there is no police report.
 However, even if the insurance policy you are filing a claim against does not have this requirement, filing a report is still a good idea.

 Often, those who do not call the police after an accident will exchange contact and insurance information with all drivers involved.
 Another step that could help prove a claim is collecting evidence at the scene, such as:

 - Video footage from surveillance, traffic or dashboard cameras